datacraft-paris/workshop-pydantic/README.md

 - Understand the core principles of **Pydantic** (models, type validation, automatic parsing).
 - Practice with one progressive exercise available in three levels of difficulty.
 - Discover how to structure clean and robust data models in Python projects.
+- Learn to integrate Pydantic with AI models for structured and validated data generation.